-The Third Draft Extension course group meets once every two months.
-The sessions run from 11.00 am to 6.00 pm on either a Saturday or a Sunday.
+The Third Draft Part 2 course group meets once every two months at our Sydney Studio.
+The sessions run from 10.00 am to 6.00 pm on either a Saturday or a Sunday.

-The combination of advanced feedback templates, writing exercises to further develop your craft and more personalised and challenging feedback will force you to dig deep into your characters’ motivations, find your unique voice, further develop your style and explore the theme in greater depth.
-This will take your writing, characters and story to another level.
+The combination of advanced feedback templates, writing exercises to further develop your craft and more personalised and challenging feedback will uncover what is unique about you, your writing and your story.

 Before the course starts, you will follow a process to explore and clarify your entire story.
 Often you will find that the insights you’ve gained through the writing in the Third Draft will impact your character development and story structure.

-When doing the re-writing and editing after the first session, it is critical that you are clear about all your characters’ motivations and that your story structure is sound for you to get the most useful feedback on your writing.
+When doing the re-writing and editing, it is critical that you are clear about all your characters’ motivations and that your story structure is sound for you to get the most useful feedback on your writing.

-In the months you are not in class, you will be given targeted exercises designed to keep you on track and help you further develop your characters, story and writing.
+You will be given targeted exercises designed to keep you on track and help you further develop your characters, story and writing skills.

 End of Course

-Towards the end of the course, your assigned editor will work on 20,000 words of your story and you will have a one-on-one consultation.
+Towards the end of the course, your assigned editor will read and critique 12,000 words of your story and you will have a one-on-one consultation.